wiggle-bin/wiggle-r/README.md

 ![WiggleR - innovative open-source desktop composting research unit](./Images/WiggleRUnit.jpeg)

+## Why?

+Delving into the essence of worm happiness raises intriguing queries: What defines a worm's contentment?
+How can we gauge their emotional state?
+Moreover, how do these fascinating creatures navigate and perceive their surroundings through their unique sensory mechanisms?

+Unraveling these enigmas not only enhances our understanding of these small but vital ecosystem contributors but also deepens our appreciation for the interconnectedness of life on a microcosmic level.

 ## License

 The WiggleBin is open source hardware.
 Hardware is covered under CERN-OHL-S-2.0 (`LICENSE.CERN-OHL-S-2.0.txt`) license and software under GPL-3.0-or-later (`LICENSE.GPL-3.0-or-later.txt`) license.